The-Exceptionalists/The-Exceptionalists-CRM-v2.0/README.md

 ```

 4. Also in application.properties update the lines
-   `spring.datasource.username=username` and `spring.datasource.password=password` with your username and password (NOT THE SAME USED FOR THE LOGIN).
+   `spring.datasource.username=username` and `spring.datasource.password=password` with your username and password (NOT TO BE CONFUSED WITH THE LOGIN CREDENTIALS FOR THE ACTUAL APP).

 5. Create the next Schema into your MySQL.